SenseNet/sn-react-redux-todo-app/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat)](http://commitizen.github.io/cz-cli/)

-This example is simple todo app built with React+Redux upon sensenet ECM which has been prepared to demonstrate how to use the new sensenet ECM related libraries [sn-client-js](https://github.com/SenseNet/sn-client-js) and [sn-redux](https://github.com/SenseNet/sn-redux).
+This example is simple todo app built with React+Redux upon sensenet which has been prepared to demonstrate how to use the new sensenet related libraries [sn-client-js](https://github.com/SenseNet/sn-client-js) and [sn-redux](https://github.com/SenseNet/sn-redux).
 The app and a steps of the related tutorial are based on two awesome Redux courses of Dan Abramov:
 [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux) and [Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).
 These two courses are extremely helpful and essential, recommended for everyone who is interested in building scalable apps with [Redux](http://redux.js.org/).